-There’s no denying that this has been a roller-coaster month – health issues, family issues, buying our first home issues, teething issues, terrible twos issues…the list goes on.
+There’s no denying that this has been a roller-coaster month – health issues, family issues, buying our first home issues, teething issues, terrible twos issues…the list goes on…and we have had this mum crying.

 I came from a family where tears and high emotion were a daily, if not hourly occurrence, and had vowed to create an environment of relative calm for our little girl.
 But we are all human – nobody’s perfect and sometimes things slip.
 Twice.